denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 **My Answer: A,D,E**
 **Correct Answer: B,D,E**

+**Since Java is pass-by-value, assigning a new object to a does not change the caller.
+Calling append() does affect the caller because both the method parameter and the caller have a reference to the same object.
+Finally, returning a value does pass the reference to the caller for assignment to s3.**

 ---

 19. Which of the following will compile when independently inserted in the following code?
 (Choose all that apply.)